Victoria’s largest conservation reserve to return to Traditional Owners

 At the same time, FPMMAC and Trust for Nature have worked together to undertake significant conservation works with planning underway for the reintroduction of regionally extinct plants and animals.

-Before this date, FPMMAC and Trust for Nature will work together to achieve the successful and sustainable divestment of Neds Corner from Trust for Nature to its Traditional Owners.
+Prior to the formal transfer, FPMMAC and Trust for Nature will work together to achieve the successful and sustainable divestment of Neds Corner from Trust for Nature to its Traditional Owners.

 The Chair of FPMMAC, Norman (Tinawin) Wilson said, “The handback of our traditional lands is an historic occasion for our people.
 Our lands were stolen, and our people killed, but we are still here today.
 Having our land back will allow us to restore our cultural practices, and care for the land and river properly.”